Instructions for

 5. The challenge and other data are validated and the laptop's biometrics authenticator prompts the user for a fingerprint.

-6. Once the fingerprint is validated, the challenge is unencrypted using a private key, repackaged with additional information and re-encrypted using a private key.
+6. After the fingerprint is validated, the challenge is decrypted using a private key, repackaged with additional information, and re-encrypted using a private key.

-7. This repackaged signature is then sent back to the server, where the challenge is unencrypted using the public key and validated that it's the same challenge that started the flow.
+7. The repackaged challenge is sent to the server, where it's decrypted using the public key.
+The server validates that it's the same challenge that started the flow.

 In the previous example the public and private keys are generated on the user's device during enrollment.
-The following diagram illustrates the enrollment and challenge flows and how they are integrated within Okta.
+The following diagram illustrates the enrollment and challenge flows and how they're integrated within Okta.

 Diagram showing the WebAuthn enrollment flow

-As the service provider, you can provide WebAuthn support to your users by enabling it in your Okta org and building out support for it in your application using the Embedding SDK.
+As the Service Provider, you can provide WebAuthn support to your users by enabling it in your Okta org and building out support for it in your application using the embedded SDK.

 Update configurations

-Before you can start using Web Authentication (WebAuthn), you need to enable it in your Okta org and assign it an authentication policy which requires it to be used.
+Before you can start using Web Authentication (WebAuthn), you need to enable it in your Okta org and assign it an authentication policy that requires it to be used.

 Add WebAuthn to your org